wix/stylable/site/index.md

 Learn more about **Stylable** and how to get started [here](./docs/getting-started.md).
 Includes step by step instructions and code examples.

-## Components

-We recommend using our component library, [Stylable-components](https://github.com/wix/stylable-components). **Stylable components** are a stylable, fully-tested & strictly-typed component library based on React.

 ## Project

 Access the **Stylable** GitHub project [here](https://github.com/wix/stylable){:target="_blank"}.